pmedina001/pmedina001.github.io/README.md

 1) Which Florida counties show signs of future crimes based on spatial-temporal patterns?
 2) Which **Socio-Economic factors** correlate the most with crime?
 3) How does integrating **Geosapatial data** and **AI** improve prediction accuracy?

+# Prior Arts & Challenges
+## Prior Arts
+Previous projects have explored the topic of crime prediction using Machine Learning.
+Some projects vary in the data that they use.
+While these projects have provided valuable insights, a notable limitation in many of them is the lack of integration of Geospatial data.
+This leads to a failure of capturing critical location-based trends that could help to improve prediction accuracy and policy relevance.
+This project aims to build upon the shortcomings found in previous works by integrating Geospatial analysis with the initial Crime and Socio-Economic Factors data.

+Example of Prior Arts